bich0azul/archlinux-awesome/README.md

 This is my personal configuration of arco-awesome: https://github.com/arcolinuxd/arco-awesome

-All credits to Erik Dubois for the arcolinux proyect: https://arcolinux.info
+All credits to Erik Dubois for the ArcoLinux proyect: https://arcolinux.info

 # ArcoLinuxD Awesome WM